EOSIO/eosio.cdt/docs/06_how-to-guides/40_multi-index/how-to-define-a-singleton.md

 ### 4. Define The Singleton Instance

-Define the singleton table instance as a data member of type `singleton_type` defined in the previous step.
+Define the singleton table instance as a data member of type `singleton_type`.

    ```diff
    struct [[eosio::table]] testtable {